Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 ![](/images/ihrp/elearn7.png)

 # Quality / Size of the Theory
-There is a lot.
-It is extremely important to learn and can be overwhelming.
+There is a lot of theory.
+Theory is extremely important to learn and can be overwhelming.
 Try to drink from the fire hose and you will burn out.
 I see this as a necessary evil due to the complexities of what attackers can do on a machine, on both Linux and Windows.

 Reading standard text is never fun, but critical.
 For example, if you don't know which windows event log and login type shows a remote login, how will you know to search for it in Splunk?
 The answer is [4624](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4624) with a logon type 3 for Network.